STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 In order to make sure that the application will be able to use the component ``app::server``, special configuration information must be passed to |hpx|.
-The simples way to allow |hpx| to 'find' the component is to provide special ini configuration files, which add the necessary information to the internal configuration database.
+The simplest way to allow |hpx| to 'find' the component is to provide special ini configuration files that add the necessary information to the internal configuration database.
 The component should have a special ini file containing the information specific to the component ``app_server``.